 Ten-year firming projections.
 Ms. O'Connell updated Commission members on the ten-year shortage probabilities for Lake Mead and the associated ten-year AWBA firming potential (2020-2029) that now include the contributions made under the DCP tiers.
 She discussed two scenarios: full hydrology (1906-2017) and the stress test hydrology (1988-2017).
 The tier with the highest probability was used to determine the corresponding firming volume.
 She noted that under full hydrology, the highest probability shows Lake Mead elevation above 1,090 ft. for most of the ten-year period beginning in 2023.
 The highest probability for 2020-2022 shows Lake Mead elevation between 1075-1090 ft (Tier zero), which does not trigger a firming obligation, but does require that Arizona contribute 192,000 acre-feet to Lake Mead.
 The highest probability for the remaining years (2023-2029) projects Lake Mead elevation between elevation 1050 ft and 1075 ft (Tier 1).
 The total potential firming volume under a Tier 1 shortage is just under 81,000 AF and would only affect NIA Indian firming obligations.
-Under the stress test hydrology, the firming projections show firming requirements for NIA Indian supplies as well as firming for CAP M&I supplies and a small amount for On-River.
+Under the stress test hydrology, the firming projections do show firming requirements for CAP M&I sub-contractors, NIA Indian firming and a very small amount of On-River firming.
 The AWBA is anticipated to have a firming requirement beginning 2024 through 2029 for a total amount of approximately 165,000 AF.

 Commission member Arboleda noted that under the stress test hydrology there may be firming obligations coming up relatively soon and asked if the Bank is prepared for meeting its recovery obligations.
-Ms. O'Connell responded that the AWBA is fully prepared to meet its firming obligations under tribal settlements.
+Ms. O'Connell responded that the AWBA is prepared to meet its firming obligations under tribal settlements.
 There are two firming methods the Bank will use prior to 2026 to firm supplies for the Gila River Indian Community that utilize both long-term storage credits (LTSCs) and firming credits accrued on-reservation.
-The accrual of these credits can be considered pre-firming since the deliveries have already been made.
-To satisfy an obligation the Bank will extinguish the credits and the Community will pump the water.
-After 2026, the Bank can utilize the ICS firming credits being developed under its agreement with the Community that is part of the implementation plan for DCP.
+These credits can be viewed as pre-firming because the deliveries have already been made to satisfy an obligation the Bank will extinguish the credits and the Community will pump the water.
+After 2026, the Bank can utilize ICS firming credits developed under its agreement with the Community as part of DCP.
 The Community is creating 50,000 AF of ICS that will result in 45,000 AF of ICS firming credits that can be used for future firming.